Home / Blogs & Insights / How to Start an Online Casino in 2026

 How the gambling licence process works

-Most gambling operators follow the same sequence.
+Most gambling operators follow the same sequence, although the timeline varies significantly by jurisdiction.
 First, confirm your target market.
 Second, choose the legal route that fits it.
 Third, set up the company.
 Finally, align the casino software with the compliance rules that follow.

 1. Form a company in the chosen jurisdiction or an approved nearby location.